OokTech/TW5-Bob/Configuration.md

   insecure or have a very good chance of breaking your wiki.
 You will get no tech support if you do any of them.
 If you want to do it anyway than you need to give this the value `I Will Not Get Tech Support For This`.
+- `API` things in this group are used for the api used for inter-server communication using the TWederBob plugin.
+  - `enablePush` if this is set to `yes` than the server will accept tiddlers pushed using the TWederBob plugin.
+  - `enableFetch` if this is set to `yes` than the server will let people fetch tiddlers from the server using the TWederBob plugin.

 ''Note:'' Only changes to the `scripts` and `wikis` will be available without restarting the server.
 You still need to save the settings using the